 Trekking is multi-days of joyful walking in the sheer beauty of the foothills of the Himalayas enjoying the scenery.
 Our treks are graded in level of difficulty.Trekking is not climbing or mountaineering although we do offer trekking peaks that whilst not that technical,you do need to be fit and there is a degree of climbing equipment involved.
 There are two types of treks- one is teahouse (or lodge) trekking and the other is tented camp trekking.
 Teahouses (lodges) are the hotels/lodges run by the local rural people. the local lodge/hotels provide good food with restaurant-style menus,hot and cold showers.
-Tented camping means sleeping in tents in more remote regions it is the only option.Along with the sleeping tents we provide a dining tent and toilet tents.
+Tented camping means sleeping in tents: in more remote regions it is the only option.Along with the sleeping tents we provide a dining tent and toilet tents.

 The duration of the trek depends on the region of the trek and on interests which you have.Generally speaking, your trek can range from 2-3 days to month or longer periods if you wish.
 Even the same trek can be of a different duration for different trekkers depending on their wishes and interests on the route.

 The difficulty of the treks can often depend on the region you have chosen to trek in and the trek duration.
-Shorter treks tend to be easier while longer ones require more physical fitness.All of our treks are graded so you can choose one tro suit you.
+Shorter treks tend to be easier while longer ones require more physical fitness.All of our treks are graded so you can choose one tro suit you

-Nepal welcome visitors throughout the year, however; there are four distinct trekking seasons in Nepal.
+Nepal welcomes visitors throughout the year, however; there are four distinct trekking seasons in Nepal.
 Each season has its distinctive attractions to offer.
 The seasons can be classified as follows:

 Autumn (Sept. - Nov):

 Winter (Dec. - Feb.):

 Winter season is noted for occasional snowfall at higher elevations.
-Hence it is ideal for trekking at lower elevations, generally below 3000 meters and it is good time for participating in adventure activities such as mountain biking, Bungee Jumping Paragliding and White water rafting.
+Hence it is ideal for trekking at lower elevations, generally below 3000 meters.It is also a good time for participating in adventure activities such as mountain biking, Bungee jumping Paragliding and White water rafting.